fonsfons28/Library-Management/README.md

 Shareholders.
 The Iloilo Shareholders library system contains both admin and guest functions, with the admin only accessed with a username and password.
 The admin functions are to add, delete, and update books.
 While the guest functions are to rent, return, and search books.

 System Overview:

 Struct
-- We implemented a “struct” (also known as Structure in our system.
+- We implemented a “struct” (also known as Structure in our system)
 - According to w3schools, it’s a way to group several related variables into one place.
 - For example, books usually contain a: Title, Author, Publishing Date, and Genre.